What are your areas of expertise?

 What is your background and what are your credentials?

-I am a Registered Marriage and Family Therapy Intern working towards licensure.
+I am a Licensed Marriage and Family Therapist.
 I am a trained Prepare and Enrich Facilitator, Registered Behavior Technician, and Certified Trauma-Focused Cognitive Behavioral Therapist.

 Before earning my Master’s in Marriage and Family Therapy, I earned my Bachelor’s in Sports Management and Business Administration.
 My love of sports and lifelong involvement in soccer, have enhanced my passion for and understanding of the importance of teamwork, communication, and resilience.
 With years of involvement in competitive soccer, I learned how to form cohesive bonds both on and off the field by collaborating with teammates of diverse cultural backgrounds and differing personalities.
 These experiences inspired me to pursue an advanced degree in a career that highlights building healthy, supportive relationships, and developing internal drive and perseverance to fulfill our goals and enhance our never-ending transformation process throughout life.